Consider All Microservices Vulnerable — And Monitor Their Behavior

 Author: David Hadas (IBM Research Labs)

 This post warns Devops from a false sense of security.
 Following security best practices when developing and configuring microservices do not result in non-vulnerable microservices.
 The post shows that although all deployed microservices are vulnerable, there is much that can be done to ensure microservices are not exploited.
-It explains how analyzing the behavior of clients and services from a security standpoint, named here "Security-Behavior Analysis", can protect the deployed vulnerable microservices.
+It explains how analyzing the behavior of clients and services from a security standpoint, named here "Security-Behavior Analytics", can protect the deployed vulnerable microservices.
 It points to Guard, an open source project offering security-behavior monitoring and control of Kubernetes microservices presumed vulnerable.

 As cyber attacks continue to intensify in sophistication, organizations deploying cloud services continue to grow their cyber investments aiming to produce safe and non-vulnerable services.
 However, the year-by-year growth in cyber investments does not result in a parallel reduction in cyber incidents.
 Instead, the number of cyber incidents continues to grow annually.
 Evidently, organizations are doomed to fail in this struggle - no matter how much effort is made to detect and remove cyber weaknesses from deployed services, it seems offenders always have the upper hand.